kylermurphy/gmag/docs/index.md

   param='GILL',col='code',year=2012)
 ```

+The [yearly coordinate files][13] are generated using [Convert_coords.ipynb][15] which requires the [IGRF][16] and [aacgmv2][17] modules which can be difficult to install.
+For simplicity, the coordinate files are pregenerated and will updated when possible.

 ## Loading Data

 The load routines in each of the modules will load (rotate if necessary) and download files.
-Some examples can be found in [notebooks][15] folder.
+Some examples can be found in [notebooks][18] folder.
 Simple examples are below.
-Note the load routines are the same for each array.
+The load routines are similar for each array and load data in Pandas DataFrames.

 ```python
 #load CARISMA